vtex-sites/gatsby.store/README.md

 ### CMS configs

-It's possible to change the CMS tenant and workspace at the `store.config.js`
+It's possible to change the CMS tenant and workspace at `store.config.js`.

 ## 🎓 Learning the Frameworks